Muky-dev/Muky-dev/README.md

 ### About me

 - Brazilian Full Stack developer 🇧🇷
-- I am in the 2nd year of Systems Analysis and Development at FIAP 🧑‍🎓
+- Graduated in Systems Analysis and Development at FIAP 🧑‍🎓
-- 2 years of IT experience in the support area 🤓
+- 2 years of IT experience in support area 🤓
-- 1+ year of experience as a Full Stack JS/TS developer 💻
+- 2+ year of experience as a Full Stack developer 💻

 ## Hard Skills
 <p align="center">